adobe/commerce-cif-api/README.md

 Note that the build actually generates these files under the `src/main/resources/generated` folder, but this folder is not committed on the git repository.
 The `maven release` process actually copies the generated files to the folders mentioned above so that we only have released files in the repository.

+### GraphQL endpoint and specification

+Our Swagger API also defines the `/graphql` HTTP endpoint for the CIF [GraphQL](https://graphql.org/) API.
+Because Swagger is only designed to document a REST API, the GraphQL API and schema has its own [documentation](http://opensource.adobe.com/commerce-cif-api/graphql/index.html).
+Check this documentation to find out about the operations currently supported by the CIF GraphQL API.

 ### Using the API or building the SNAPSHOT version

 To use the API in an existing Maven project, simply add the following dependency: